 List of RES support.

-The 2015 Annual Conference of the Royal Economic Society will be held at The University of Manchester from Mon 30th March to Wed 1st April 2015.
-Keynote speakers: Pierre-André Chiappori (Columbia); Michael Keane (Oxford) ; Philippe Aghion (Harvard) and Sir Charles Bean (LSE).
-Reduced registration fees for members.
+The 2015 Annual Conference of the Royal Economic Society was held at The University of Manchester from Mon 30th March to Wed 1st April 2015.
+Read more on the Special Anniversary sessions and Keynote speakers: Pierre-André Chiappori (Columbia); Michael Keane (Oxford) ; Philippe Aghion (Harvard) and Sir Charles Bean (LSE).
+Full details on the RES Conference here